 The name on the title of an asset, by itself, doesn’t necessarily prove sole and separate property.
 There are reasons why an asset can be titled in only one spouse’s name, or the name of a business entity.
 The two most common are for financing and for an overall tax strategy.
 Houses are often titled in only one spouse’s name.
 Most complex divorce cases have assets with tax implications.
 So the titling of an asset is just one aspect of its community or separate property status.

 The reasons for your divorce are not a factor when it comes to dividing the marital estate.
 Nevada is a no fault divorce state.
 So, regardless of why you’re getting a divorce, you deserve your rightful share of any marital assets.
 There’s a myth that because Nevada is a community property state, all assets and debts are split fifty-fifty and you’re done.
 The reality of complicated divorce cases is far different.
 Experienced divorce attorneys know that property divisions in divorce proceedings cannot be taken just on face value.
 They also know that should the case go to trial, family court judges have a wide latitude when it comes to property division rulings.

 Property in Other Jurisdictions

 Assets that were acquired outside of Nevada may be under the jurisdiction of the state or country where the asset is located.
 This aspect of community and separate property in other jurisdictions is especially complicated.
 Each state and country has its own laws, which vary widely.
 Untangling the legal maze for assets not in Nevada’s jurisdiction is time-consuming but can affect divorce property divisions.
-It’s always best to retain a Las Vegas divorce attorney familiar with these situations if you have marital assets in other states and/or countries.
+It’s always best to consult with experienced Las Vegas divorce attorneys familiar with these situations if you have marital assets in other states and/or countries.

 Dividing Community Debt